top of page

 Children may only leave the MK programme with:

-1. Parent, guardian, emergency contact or other person authorized on the enrolment form.
+1. Parent, guardian, emergency contact or other person authorised to collect the child.
 If the programme staff are unfamiliar with this person, they may be asked to provide photo identification.

-2. Another person whose name and relationship to the child has been made known to MK staff by a guardian, prior to the child being picked up.
+2. Another person whose name and relationship to the child have been made known to Magnificent Kids staff by a parent or guardian, before the child is picked up.

 The programme will accept casual bookings.

-Casual bookings for After School Care can be made through the ENROLMY booking platform and must be received prior to 12 pm on the day of attendance.
-Casual bookings that are cancelled with less than 24 hours' notice will still be charged the full session rate.
+Casual bookings for After School Care can be made through the ENROLMY booking platform and must be received before 12 pm on the day of attendance.

 Health and Wellbeing

-To stop the sickness from spreading it is important for the health and safety of all children attending the programme that you do not send your child to the programme if they are unwell.
-As such, children will not be able to attend the programme on a day when they have been absent from school or have been in the school sick bay for an extended period of time for health reasons and parents have been notified by school staff.
+To stop the sickness from spreading, it is important for the health and safety of all staff and children attending the programme that you do not send your child to the programme if they are unwell.
+As such, children will not be able to attend the programme on a day when they have been absent from school or have been in the school sick bay for an extended period of time for health reasons, and parents/guardians have been notified by school staff.

-As part of the Magnificent Kids enrollment, parents/caregivers are required to consent to emergency medical treatment if required for their child during programme time.
+As part of the Magnificent Kids enrolment, parents/guardians are required to consent to emergency medical treatment if required for their child during programme time.

 Medicine

-For the safety of your child and all other children attending the programme, children are not permitted to keep medication of any kind in their bag (under any circumstances).
+For the safety of your child and all other children attending the programme, children are not permitted to keep medication of any kind in their bags under any circumstances.

-Although the programme is run on-site at Victoria Avenue School and ACG Strathallan Primary School it is run independently of the school.
-If any medicine is required to be administered by MK programme staff, a MK medication consent form will be required to be completed regardless of whether such a form has been completed for any school.
+Although the programme is run on-site at Victoria Avenue School, it is run independently of the school.
+If any medicine is required to be administered by Magnificent Kids programme staff, a Magnificent Kids Medication Consent Form will be required to be completed, regardless of whether such a form has been completed for any other school.

 Categories of Medicine

-The Ministry of Education provides guidelines (outlined in the link below) for three distinct categories of medicine.
-A record of written authorization is required from parents for the administration of the medicine in accordance with the requirement of the category of medicine.
+The Ministry of Education provides guidelines for three distinct categories of medicine.
+A record of written authorisation is required from parents for the administration of the medicine in accordance with the requirements of the category of medicine.

 Authority to Administer Medicine